alexsieusahai/NoCellOfALie/README.md

 2. Run program.

 TODO:
-1. Find a nice solution for integration of NOT
+1. Find a nice solution for integration of NOT that respects DeMorgan's Law
-2. Print out plaintext truth table
-3. Print out latex syntax for truth table
+2. Print out latex syntax for truth table
-4. Print out markdown syntax for truth table
+3. Print out markdown syntax for truth table
-5. Make a nice GUI or at least a better user interface than just having the user edit the equation (some syntax checker would be nice if plausible)
+4. Make a nice GUI or at least a better user interface than just having the user edit the equation (some syntax checker would be nice if plausible)